Keaton Verhoeff: International play

-Verhoeff has represented Canada on the international stage, playing for the team during the 2024 World U-17 Hockey Challenge, 2025 IIHF World U18 Championships, where he won gold both times, and the 2025 Hlinka Gretzky Cup.
+Verhoeff has represented Canada on the international stage, playing for the team during the 2024 World U-17 Hockey Challenge, 2025 World U18 Championships, where he won gold both times, and the 2025 Hlinka Gretzky Cup.
 He captained Canada White in 2024, and served as an alternate captain at the 2025 Hlinka Gretzky Cup, where Canada earned bronze.

+In December 2025, he was selected to represent Canada at the 2026 World Junior Championships.
+During the tournament he recorded four assists in five games and won a bronze medal.

+Personal life

+Verhoeff is also a cousin of current National Hockey League (NHL) forwards, Kirby and Colton Dach.